blcxtranslations/blcx/_translated/chapter-0047.md

 "Spirit tool!"

-Yan Tian Heng could not hold it in and yelled out with a face full of surprise.
+Yan TianHeng could not hold it in and yelled out with a face full of surprise.
 But who could blame him?
 Spirit tools were very rare precious treasures.
 Although theoretically, a low-levelled fourth layer cultivator could utilize them, but in reality, even some Foundation Establishment experts did not have them.

 Originally, it was already hard for him to imagine that Lin Xuan had so many seals, but he would never have thought that Lin Xuan would even have a spirit tool.
 The discovery caused him to feel apprehensive in his heart.